paulcbogdan/Sentences/README.md

 ### Note on CoT pre-filling

-gpt-oss models don't use `<think>` tags but instead employs a special format:
+gpt-oss models don't use `<think>` tags but instead employ a special format:

 ```python
 pre_string = """<|start|>system<|message|>You are ChatGPT, a large language model trained by OpenAI.